iamnimnul/nver/README.md

 # nver

-nver is a cross-platform Rust CLI that finds the latest Git version tag, bumps semantic version by major, minor, or patch, and creates an annotated tag with commit messages since the previous release.
+nver is a lightweight cross-platform Rust CLI that reads your latest Git version tag, bumps major, minor, or patch, and creates a new annotated release tag.
+It supports semantic tags in three styles (1.2.3, v1.2.3, v.1.2.3), preserves the original style when bumping, and includes commit messages since the previous tag in the annotation.

 ## Supported Tag Formats